 What our apprentices had to say:

-How did you first hear about the Rathbones Apprenticeship?
+How did you become aware of the Rathbones Apprenticeship Scheme?

-What made you choose to do an apprenticeship over going to university or another job?
+Why did you decide to apply for an apprenticeship instead of going to university or another job?

 How is an apprenticeship different to school?